catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

       value: {get_attr: [loadbalancer_public_ip, floating_ip_address]}

-The process going forward will create a stack with two webserver images and create an alarm that will monitor them, scaling them up if their CPU usage exceeds 80%.
-This alarm is created when the stack is created, so you don't have to do it manually in the following steps:
+The process going forward will create a stack with two webserver images and create an alarm that will monitor them; scaling them up if their CPU usage exceeds 80%.
+Unlike the previous example, the alarm is created at the same time as the stack, so you will not have to manually create it yourself:

 .. code-block:: bash